Jagged Little Pill: Release and promotion

 Morissette toured Jagged Little Pill worldwide for 18 months, supported by Radiohead.
+She also opened for Neil Young and his band Crazy Horse for several European dates in summer 1996, together with Foo Fighters, Manic Street Preachers and Dodgy.
 A live video was released on VHS and DVD, Jagged Little Pill, Live, and won a Grammy Award for Best Long Form Music Video.

 On the album's tenth anniversary in 2005, Morissette released an acoustic version of the album, Jagged Little Pill Acoustic.
 This album was originally sold through Starbucks' Hear Music brand in an exclusive six-week deal that ended on July 26, 2005.
 For the duration of this partnership, music retailer HMV boycotted the sale of Morissette's entire catalogue in Canada.
 The album was released on June 15, 2005, ten years to the day after the original United States release.
 The artwork of the acoustic version is similar to the original version, but is sepia-tinted instead.
 On October 30, 2015, Jagged Little Pill was reissued by Rhino Records and Warner Music Group to mark its 20th anniversary.
 A two-disc deluxe edition contains a newly remastered version of the album, appended with ten demo recordings, two of which were previously released on the "Joining You" single in 1999.
 A limited four-disc collector's edition also adds 2005's Acoustic album and a full live concert recorded in London at Subterranea on September 28, 1995.
 As with the Acoustic release, this edition also updated the cover artwork; this time presented in white and gold and labeled as Jagged Little Pill • Collector's Edition.